LF-digitala-kanaler/LFDS/content/components/web/text/headings.md

 ---
 template: ComponentPage
 title: Headings
-intro: We have two types of headlines - normal headings and hero display headings.
+intro: Headings are used to give the reader an instantaneous idea of the subject of the following text block.
+We have two types of headlines - normal headings and hero display headings.
-description: "We have two types of headlines - normal headings and hero display headings. "
+description: "Headings are used to give the reader an instantaneous idea of the subject of the following text block. "
 previewImage: /img/headings.svg
 category: Text
 tabs: